Ray Collins (cartoonist)

-Ray Collins is a cartoonist who joined the staff of the Seattle Post-Intelligencer as a staff artist in 1950.
+Ramon Ward Collins (March 17, 1931 – March 28, 2021) was an American cartoonist who joined the staff of the Seattle Post-Intelligencer as a staff artist in 1950.
 He was appointed art director of magazines in 1964 and political cartoonist in 1970.
 Collins drew a comic strip titled Cecil C. Addle that appeared on the op-ed page from 1975 to 1979.

 Collins left the Post Intelligencer in 1979, with a distribution agreement with the Chicago Tribune/New York Daily News Syndicate.
-Cecil & Dipstick appeared in Seattle, Palo Alto and Bogalusa (Louisiana), then stopped.
+Cecil & Dipstick appeared in Seattle, Palo Alto and Bogalusa, Louisiana, then stopped.